atsign-foundation/at_libraries/at_lookup/README.md

 ![image alt <](../.github/@developersmall.png)
 ### Now for a little internet optimism

-# at_lookup
+# at_lookup library
-A library for Dart developers.
+The AtLookup Library is the low-level direct implementation of the @protocol verbs

 ## Installation:
 To use this library in your app, first add it to your pubspec.yaml